Expand To Show Full Article

 • Technical training – Certifications or skills need to work on vehicles

 Some states have passed rules and guidelines to control how these auto repair shops operate and price, so this will also factor into the price of conducting business.
-Shops located in towns or states with lower costs of living, low crime rate, and less red tape will charge their customers less in comparison to larger areas with more complexities.
+Shops located in towns or states with lower costs of living, low crime rates, and less red tape will charge their customers less in comparison to larger areas with more complexities.

 Depending on where you reside, the price of repairing an engine will differ.
 Another ranking done by CarMD.com suggests that the residents of Vermont are charged the lowest repair costs – averaging at $342, while if you live in California, the average repair cost for you is $414.

-We will be noting 10 least- and most-expensive states for auto repairs below, based on the analysis of CarMD.com.
+We will be noting the 10 least- and most-expensive states for auto repairs below, based on the analysis of CarMD.com.
 The research was done on more than 15.9 million vehicles of all kinds – cars, trucks, SUVs, and vans requiring repair in 2019.

 Many factors play an important role in deciding the average repair costs of a state.
 Drivers can decrease the chances of unexpected and pricey car repairs by keeping up with regular maintenance of their vehicles (while also learning how to reset maintenance light on Toyota Tacoma), investigating warning lights the moment they pop up, and having repairs done by a trusted dealership or independent repair shop.

-CarMD.com says that the most common CEL (check engine light related) errors include problem with the oxygen sensor ($250), catalytic converter replacement (national average: $1,376 – you can learn more in our guide on the Crown Vic catalytic converter and the 2005 Ford Five Hundred catalytic converter or 2003 Lincoln Town Car catalytic converter), faulty spark plugs and ignition coil ($387), poor mass airflow sensor ($346), and broken fuel cap ($25).
+CarMD.com says that the most common CEL (check engine light related) errors include problems with the oxygen sensor ($250), catalytic converter replacement (national average: $1,376 – you can learn more in our guide on the Crown Vic catalytic converter and the 2005 Ford Five Hundred catalytic converter or 2003 Lincoln Town Car catalytic converter), faulty spark plugs and ignition coil ($387), poor mass airflow sensor ($346), and broken fuel cap ($25).

 In 2019, auto mechanics earned an average salary of $42,090.
 The best paid made about $56,140 annually but that was only the top 25%.
 The lowest-paid 25% made $31,250.

-Median Salaries By States
+3. Median Salaries By States

 ZipRecruiter reports that the highest median mechanic salaries by American states are: